All admissions have to be made via the Local Authority - The Royal Borough of Windsor & Maidenhead (RBWM).

 We endeavour to treat and teach each pupil equally.
 In the case of a child with SEN or a disability, e.g. visual or hearing impairment, ASD, ADHD, it is essential that the Headteacher is informed as early as possible in order that any arrangements needed to provide appropriate support can be in place on school entry.
 This support may range from a class teacher receiving advice from an expert in the field, to substantial one-to-one help in the classroom.

-If parents/carers have any queries in relation to Special Educational Needs, they can contact the Children and Young People Disability Service on 01628 685878 or email CYPDS@rbwm.gov.uk.
+If parents/carers have any queries in relation to Special Educational Needs or Disabilities, they can contact the Children and Young People Disability Service on 01628 685878 or email CYPDS@rbwm.gov.uk.

 All school applications are made through the RBWM (Royal Borough of Windsor and Maidenhead) Admissions Department 01628 798888 or 01628 683870.